swent-sp-2024-event-radar/mvp-prd/template/5-mvp.md

 - **University Student**: A university student who is actively involved in campus life and interested in exploring social and academic events both on and off campus.
 This persona values opportunities for networking, discovering new interests, and engaging in community activities.

 *High-level scenarios to adopt, use and share the product.*
 - **Adopting the Product**: A university student hears about Event Radar through a campus event promotion or fellow classmates.
-Intrigued by the idea of easily discovering and attending events, they download the app to explore upcoming activities relevant to their academic and personal interests.
+Intrigued by the idea of easily discovering and attending events and connecting with other event goers all in one centralized app, they download the app to explore upcoming activities relevant to their academic and personal interests.
 - **Using the Product**: The student uses Event Radar to find and register for campus lectures, workshops, and social gatherings.
 They also discover off-campus events like local music shows and cultural festivals using the app's location-based event discovery feature.
 - **Sharing the Product**: After a successful experience attending a campus event found through Event Radar, the student shares their enthusiasm with friends and classmates.
 They post about the app on social media platforms, recommending it as a valuable tool for staying connected and discovering exciting events both on and off campus.
 They even host some of their own events on the platform, making even more people aware of it.